Our approach to advertising on Facebook platforms

 So what can we do?
 It starts with transparency.
 Ads and the targeting parameters used by companies should be public and available for anyone to see.

 When Mozilla advertises on Instagram, we are going to tell you exactly what our ad says, who we are advertising to and why.
-Our ads themselves will do the same.

 Here’s an example: